Whatcom Community College

 Students are not required or expected to pursue the diploma from the school district but are still required to meet quarterly with the high school contact for funding purposes.

 Yes!
-Students who have been enrolled in ELL or ESL classes in high school are also eligible for Running Start.
+Students who have been enrolled in ELL or ESL classes in high school could also be eligible for Running Start.

 Contact the Running Start office at rstart@whatcom.edu or 360.383.3123 for information.